typelevel/cats-effect/docs/std/atomic-cell.md

 A synchronized, concurrent, mutable reference.

 Provides safe concurrent access and modification of its contents, by ensuring only one fiber can operate on them at the time.
-Thus, **all** operations may semantically block the calling fiber.
+Thus, all operations except `get` may semantically block the calling fiber.

 ```scala mdoc:silent